Society Requirements for Program Evaluator Candidates

 Applicants must:

-• Be a member or fellow of the ASEE, except that an employee of a corporate member of ASEE may be selected as a program evaluator.
-The President of the ASEE, upon recommendation of the chair of the ASEE/AAC, may waive this requirement in individual cases;
+- Be a current and active member of the ASEE, except that an employee of a corporate member of ASEE may be selected as a program evaluator;

-• Have a minimum of ten (10) years of academic, business or government experience in engineering or engineering technology;
+- Have a minimum of five (5) years of academic, business or government experience in engineering, engineering technology, applied sciences or natural sciences.
+Time as a graduate student is not counted towards the experience requirement.

-• Have current familiarity with and an interest in programs for which ASEE is the lead society;
+- Have current technical competency, familiarity with and an interest in programs for which ASEE is the lead society;

-• In the case of an academic nominee/applicant, be associated with an engineering or engineering technology program accredited by either the ABET Engineering Accreditation Commission (EAC) or the ABET Engineering Technology Accreditation Commission (ETAC).
+- In the case of an academic nominee/applicant, be associated with an applied science, natural science, computing, engineering or engineering technology program accredited by ABET.

 Additional Society-Required Training